|

 Your runners should be advised to wear a fluorescent vest or a

 white shirt.
-If you are running in areas where street lighting is
+If you have no option but to run in areas where

-poor or where there is no street lighting, then runners should
+street lighting is poor or where there is no street lighting,

 A.